Vision-Live/bdsi.utwente.nl/draft/2022-10-21-Global Emotions during the Corona Pandemic.md

 author: "Anna Machens"
 layout: "blog"
 bodyClass: "page-blogs-single"
-introduction: |
+# introduction: |
-     Do you have data lying around?
-Are you curious about what Data Science can mean for your research?\n BDSi is making several grants available for research involving data science.
+#      Do you have data lying around?
+Are you curious about what Data Science can mean for your research?\n
+#     BDSi is making several grants available for research involving data science.
 The grant is meant for projects exploring new ideas, or as a first step to qualify for external funding.\n
-    A dedicated team of BDSi data scientists will help integrate data science into your project.
+#     A dedicated team of BDSi data scientists will help integrate data science into your project.
 date: 2022-10-22
 ---

+{% include figure.html iframe="/assets/images/blogs/global-emotions-corona/twitter_map_emo.html" caption="Somethigng" %}

 <!-- !TODO: link and subtitle for figure
 (file:///Users/martinaivich/Library/Containers/com.apple.mail/Data/Library/Mail%20Downloads/3EA25790-0FC0-4BA8-B995-2A1F5F40921E/twitter_map_emo.html)
 plt.suptitle('Fig. 1 - Fig. 1.: Tweets are coloured according to their emotion.
 Yellow: Joy, Red: Anger, Blue: Sadness, Green: Fear.
 The Tweet appears on the location it was sent from (given in latitude and longitude). ')-->